 ProVision Username / Password: You may enter a specific ProVision username and password, or allow one to be automatically generated.
-If you enter an existing ProVision user, please ensure that the user is included under the 6cservers group and/or has full C/R /U/D resource permissions on the "6c server" resource.

 IP API Address: The API address the managed server should use.
 There are cases when the DNS servers are in different networks and should communicate with ProVision on different IPs.